kgisl/pythonFDP/notes/cs3003-unit3.md

 •	Once the strings are created it cannot be modified
 •	To modify an existing string variable, a new string is created
 •	The id() returns the memory address of that object
-•	Str1 and str2 have the same object, then both point to same object
+•	If the value returned by id() of two strings (str1 & str2) are same,  then both point to the same object

 ### 3.4.6.
 String functions and methods
 •	Python supports many build-in methods to manipulate strings